-On 2 February 1915, Turkish forces in the Middle East attempted to breach British defences on the strategically vital Suez Canal.
-Seizing it would cut British communications with East Africa, India and Asia, and prevent British Empire troops from reaching the Mediterranean and Europe.
+On 2 February 1915, Turkish forces in the Middle East attempted to breach British defences on the Suez Canal.
+Capturing this strategically vital channel would cut British communications with East Africa, India and Asia, and prevent British Empire troops from reaching the Mediterranean Sea and Europe.

 Several months later, the Turks attempted to raise a rebellion among the Senussi tribesmen of British-controlled Egypt.
 This was eventually defeated by the Western Frontier Force and peace terms were agreed with the rebels.